Email FacebookTwitterMenu burgerClose thin

 There are multiple ways that employees can be compensated that are similar to receiving direct stock options.
 These range from a grant, which provides the right to buy the stock once certain criteria have been met, to full plans that give the right to buy stock to every employee.
 The main types of employee stock options or ways to purchase stock outside of being awarded options directly are:

 • Restricted Stock Unit Grants: This is the most popular type of employee stock plan for many startups.
-Restricted stock units (RSUs) provide several of the features described above including a vesting period of how long the employee must work for the company to access a certain amount of stock options.
-Once the criteria have been met then the employee has the stipulated amount of time in the grant documentation to exercise their options.
+Restricted stock units (RSUs) provide several of the features described above.
+These include a vesting period of how long the employee must work for the company to access a certain amount of stock options.
+Once the criteria have been met, then the employee has the stipulated amount of time in the grant documentation to exercise their options.

 • Employee Stock Purchase Plans: A full employee stock purchase plan enables certain levels of employees, by job title, or all employees to purchase stock at the company.
 This can often include a discount to employees on the value of the stock at the time of purchase in order to provide a benefit to employees.
 An ESOP would be an example of an employee stock purchase plan.